SrijanBadhya/Debsoc/Running the PES Debsoc.md

 And the way to do this is by first calculating the expected turnout.

 Check to see how many people would come on the three days, and the timings they are likely to come at, with a WhatsApp poll.
 If one particular day has a high demand and the other day has a low demand, (and if you don't have enough moderators on the high demand day), then you can ask people to shift from the high demand day to the low demand day if possible.
-A single choice poll isn't reflective of people's real availabilit
+A single response poll isn't reflective of people's real availability if they're available on multiple days, but a multiple response poll might look overwhelming even if it's basically a duplicate entry.
+So maybe you can first have a multiple response poll, and then a single response poll.
+This problem is too tricky to accurately tackle.
+Poll votes are inherently unreliable, but at least seeing expectations helps you strategize and be prepared.

 Talk about how we thought about handling the load by having slots.
 But this is way too complicated and didn't work out (explain why), so the best way is actually to make careful polls, and if one day has a super high load, encourage people from that day to come on a low load day.